-Wayfinding and gateway signage are an effective and simple placemaking tools, allowing municipalities and neighborhoods to express their individuality within a region.
+Wayfinding and gateway signage is an effective and simple placemaking tool, allowing for municipalities and neighborhoods to express their individuality within a region.
 Signage can highlight community sensibility, assist with navigation and orientation, and express community style.
 Ideally, the styles can be in the form of localized branding with specific color palettes and/or typography.
 The branded signage creates a sense of place and pride for residents and visitors.